Free Text Autograde

 2. Click Create to complete the process.

-Example Bash script for free-text auto-grade with partial points
+Example scripts for free-text auto-grade with all or nothing scoring

 #!/usr/bin/env bash